Insurance Abroad: EHIC & S1 Form Explained 2026

 International travel health insurance

-- Deductible: Prefer tariffs without a deductible
+- Deductible: Tariffs without a deductible are often the easier choice.

 Liability, accident and other policies

-Comparison: EU vs. non-EU countries
+Comparison: EU countries vs. non-EU countries

 | Aspect | EU countries | Non-EU countries |